cyber-prophet/cosmos-nushell/out/gaiad/gaiad_commands.md

   -a, --account-number uint      The account number of the signing account (offline mode only)
-      --amino                    Generate Amino encoded JSON suitable for submiting to the txs REST endpoint -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign
+      --amino                    Generate Amino encoded JSON suitable for submiting to the txs REST endpoint -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "sync") --chain-id string          The network chain ID
+      --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
+      --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer --fees string              Fees to pay along with transaction; eg: 10uatom --from string              Name or address of private key with which to sign